In the U.S. alone, there are more than 1.2 million people who own ATVs. If you’re considering buying an ATV, you’re certainly in good company!

 What is an ATV or Four-Wheeler?

-ATV stands for all-terrain vehicle — sometimes called a UTV, four-wheeler, or quad.
-It’s an off-road vehicle designed with low-pressure tires, high ground clearance, a strong suspension, and a lot of horsepower so it can handle all kinds of rugged terrain.
-Most ATVs have four-wheel drive so they’re able to accelerate over rough ground or through mud or water.
-They can also typically climb steep, rocky, and sandy hills.
+“ATV” stands for all-terrain vehicle — sometimes called a “UTV”, “four-wheeler”, or “quad.”
+It’s an off-road vehicle designed with low-pressure tires, high ground clearance, a strong suspension, and a lot of horsepower, so it can handle all kinds of rugged terrain.

-Different types of ATVs
+Different Types of ATVs

 Utility ATV